Mikanwolfe/Artillery3/docs/General Implementation of Artillery 3 and 3X.md

 Sprites can rotate.
 Bitmaps can't.
 I won't be using most of the functionality so I'll use a wrapper and interface with the IDrawableComponent DIP.

+### MVC Ideas incorporated

+The A3Data data structure is similar to that of MVC.
+It's not plain-old as it does contain logic, however, it doesn't have an update method and is prompted to do stuff or be manipulated by the rest of the code.

+this helps centralise all the data and information, as well as non-persistent memory such as presets and whatnot.

+also helps with terrain presets and whatnot.

 ### StateManager and StateMachines